raminkhatami/nobleedingtr/README.md

 //grabs the content of file from /locales/fa.locale
 ```

+### Notice

-If you set the `tr._locale` and start adding members that do not exist in locale version, the new members gets added to default.locale and  unlocalized version starts apearing in your app.
+  *If you set the* `tr._locale` *and start adding members that do not exist in locale version, the new members gets added to default.locale file and unlocalized uncamelled case starts apearing in your app untill you add them to the locale file.*

-## Design Consideration
+## Design Considerations

 - **@ character behind variable name**